the-real-kodoninja/InventoryManager/README.md

     -   Color-coded updates for new, modified, or vacated spaces.

     -   Exportable for printing or sharing with warehouse associates.

+-   **Interactive 3D Warehouse Model**:

+    -   Generates a 3D mockup of the warehouse based on the 2D sketch or manual input.

+    -   Supports navigation via mouse/keyboard (desktop) or touch (mobile).

+    -   Displays item locations, quantities, and conditions in 3D space.

+    -   Highlights paths for picking or restocking with AI-optimized routes.

+    -   Toggles between 2D and 3D views for flexibility.

+    -   Exportable as OBJ or GLTF for external use (e.g., VR/AR integrations).

 -   **Charting and Graphing**: